talhof8/mellow-blog/_posts/2022-03-21-project-mellow.md

 ![A screenshot of a buyer's feed](/assets/images/posts/2022-03-21-introducing-mellow-buyers-feed.png)

-Our ultimate goal is to become the go-to place for businesses and suppliers, and providing full-stack solutions for everything procurement-related.
+Our ultimate goal is to become the go-to place for businesses and suppliers, and provide full-stack solutions for everything procurement-related.
 We're also working on supporting payments & providing Net Terms.

-If this sounds interesting, we encourage you to [join our wait-list](https://www.playmellow.com/) and help us shape the future of this product.
+If you interested in trying our beta, we encourage you to [join our wait-list](https://www.playmellow.com/) and help us shape the future of this product.
 Feel free to ping us at [hello@playmellow.com](mailto:hello@playmellow.com) for any question or suggestion.